 One of the body's defenses to survive during periods of "energy starvation" is to break down and use the stored energy within the body — the fat cells — to make the glucose the body needs to function properly.
 The way it does that, in a nutshell, is to bring the fat out of the fat cells, into the bloodstream, and to the liver, where the fat can be converted into glucose.
 (The body really is amazing!!)

-Depending on the underlying reason for the "energy starved" state and how long it’s been going on — as well as the amount of fat stores within the cat’s body — the degree of fat brought to and deposited within the liver can be enough to actually interfere with the normal functions of the liver.
+Depending on the underlying reason for the "energy-starved" state and how long it’s been going on — as well as the amount of fat stored within the cat’s body — the degree of fat brought to and deposited within the liver can be enough to actually interfere with the normal functions of the liver.
 (See inset box for some of the important things the liver does.)
 This dysfunction or failure of the liver due to the depositing of too much fat is hepatic lipidosis, or "fatty liver disease."
 It is debilitating and devastating because the liver is a critical part in many of a cat’s vital body functions that are necessary to stay alive.
 So anything that interferes with the normal functioning of the liver is a bad thing.

 Some of What a Cat’s Liver Does: